+The MFA Program was founded by Jarvis Thurston and Mona Van Duyn, and distinguished past faculty have included William Gass, Stanley Elkin, Howard Nemerov, Donald Finkel, Constance Urdang, and John Morris.
 The program is part of the English Department, with offices located on the Danforth Campus, where St. Louis City meets St. Louis County, right across Skinker Boulevard from beautiful Forest Park (site of the 1904 World's Fair and one of the largest urban parks in the country).
 For more about St. Louis, click here.
 For more about St. Louis literary events off campus, click here.
 Our students come from all over the US and around the world and generally include a mix of recent undergraduates and older students, with a diversity of writing styles that continues to surprise us.

 In addition, recent graduates of the program have gone on to pursue a Ph.D. in East Asian studies at Princeton, a JD at Northwestern Law School, and Masters degrees in Social Work both at Barry University in Florida and here at Washington University.
 Another founded and served as president and CEO of a company based in Pittsburgh devoted to teaching young people financial and life skills.
 Another teaches at an experimental high school in New York City.
 One became co-curator of a monthly poetry, arts, comics, and theater performance series in Seattle; several have gone into publishing or founded literary journals, and several more write columns and reviews for journals and newspapers.
 One recently served as the Vice President/Secretary of the National Book Critics Circle.

 We're proud to offer this list of news and accomplishments, which will be regularly updated.
 However, we're sure the list is incomplete.
 We have little news from anyone who graduated before 1996, and we're certain there is plenty that we're not aware of concerning more recent graduates as well.
 We need your help.
 If you came through the MFA program, please write to let us know what you have pursued since graduating, whether it has to do with your writing or not.
 And for those already on this list, please do continue to update us.
-The best way is to email Dave Schuman, the director of the Writing Program, at firstname.lastname@example.org.
+The best way is to email David Schuman, the director of the Writing Program, at firstname.lastname@example.org.
 We look forward to hearing from you.